BCR/ABL1, Qualitative, Diagnostic Assay

-Aids in the diagnostic workup for patients with bcr/abl-positive neoplasms, predominantly chronic myeloid leukemia and acute lymphocytic leukemia
+Diagnostic workup of patients with high probability of BCR-ABL1-positive hematopoietic neoplasms, predominantly chronic myelogenous leukemia and acute lymphoblastic leukemia

-If a quantitative monitoring assay is not available for a rare fusion variant, this assay may be of some value for monitoring, as it is quite sensitive and can provide a positive or negative result.
+If a quantitative monitoring assay is not available for a rare fusion variant, this assay may be of some value for monitoring.

 An interpretive report will be provided.